XLTechie/nvdaTests/personalCompileViaAppveyor.md

 #### Branches to build:

 You will first need to edit the "branches" keyword.
 This tells Appveyor what branches to build.
-For [NV Access], it is necessary to build production releases, pull request try builds, and other things.
+For [NV Access], it is necessary to build production releases, pull requests, try builds, and so on.

 ```yaml
 branches: